-On behalf of myself and everyone at the Inn at Sunrise Point in mid-coast Maine, I want to voice my thanks to all of you who have entrusted us with your presence this summer.
-July and August brought us a host of enthusiastic new friends, and we look forward to seeing all of you again.
-Thank you all for discovering us in the midst of this pandemic!
-I was fearful of a “lost” summer and instead am pleased to report that we have had a busy late summer and some of the best weather ever for enjoying all that Maine has to offer.
-This summer, Maine has lived up to its slogan “the way life should be”.
+On behalf of myself and everyone at the Inn at Sunrise Point, I want to voice my thanks to all of you who have entrusted us with your presence in 2020.
+The 2020 season brought us a host of enthusiastic new friends and we look forward to seeing all of you again in the future.
+Thank you for discovering us in the midst of the 2020 pandemic and for ensuring that we have had a successful 2020 season.

-I also want to thank those of you who haven’t been able to travel to us this year as originally planned– both for your warm best wishes as well as your promises to come see us in 2021.
+I also want to thank those of you who were not able to travel to the Inn in 2020 as originally planned, both for your warm best wishes and your promises to visit the Inn in 2021.
 We missed you in 2020 and look forward to your return in 2021!

 As our season will draw to a close in mid-November as usual, it seems a good time to update you on the COVID-19 situation in Maine and the precautions we plan to continue to take through the end of the season and into next year to enable us to offer you a safe haven.

 COVID-19 Precautions at the Inn